sarfaraz922/ML_DL/README.md

 # ML_DL
-This repository is to learn simple concept of Matchine learning and Deep learning.
+This repository is to learn simple concept of machine learning and Deep learning.